Finding a Law Firm Marketing Consultant in Tampa Bay: What to Look For

 Not all consultants are equal.
 Here’s what separates someone who can actually improve your marketing from someone who’s just selling advice:

 Marketing a law firm is fundamentally different from marketing a restaurant, a SaaS product, or a medical practice.
-Bar advertising rules, intake processes, fee structures, client confidentiality — these constraints shape every marketing decision.
+Bar advertising rules (Florida Bar Rules of Professional Conduct chief among them in this market), intake processes, fee structures, client confidentiality — these constraints shape every marketing decision.
 Your consultant should have years of experience specifically in legal marketing, not a general marketing background with a few law firm clients.

 2. Independence from Execution